 3.)
 Run one No. 16 bus one block off University.
 Create a one-way

-the less-developed side.
+street on the less-developed side.
 Eliminate MORE parking,

 unfortunately.